 Sample Confidence Interval =

-Other Specify: Annually Stratified Describe Group:
+Other Specify: Annually Stratified Describe Group

 Continuously and Ongoing Other Specify:

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+Weekly

-Operating Agency Monthly
+Monthly

-Sub-State Entity Quarterly
+Quarterly

-Other Specify: Annually
+Annually

 Continuously and Ongoing

 Other Specify:

 i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.